pmunts/muntsos/README.md

 ARMv8 Cortex-A53 quad core CPU and 512 MB of RAM along with on-board Bluetooth and WiFi radios.

-All Raspberry Pi 3 models use the same AArch64 toolchain and ARMv8 kernels, but different device trees.
+All Raspberry Pi 3 models use the same ARMv8 kernel, with different device trees.

 #### Raspberry Pi 4